-Raphel enjoys an active career as guest conductor.
-During the 2021-22 season, André Raphel appears with the Youngstown Symphony and Hudson Valley Philharmonic among others.
-In recent seasons, he has led the Detroit Symphony, Pittsburgh Symphony and San Antonio Symphony.
-He has appeared with most of the major American orchestras including Boston Symphony, Chicago Symphony, Cleveland Orchestra, Philadelphia Orchestra and the New York Philharmonic.
-Raphel has led Germany’s Bamberg Symphony in two recordings for Bavarian Broadcasting.
+Raphel enjoys a busy career as guest conductor.
+During the 2022/23 season, André Raphel makes his subscription series debut with the Boston Symphony Orchestra.
+Raphel conducts the Minnesota Orchestra in its first ever presentation of a Juneteenth program.
+Additionally, during the 22/23 season he appears with Mobile Symphony, Youngstown Symphony, Hudson Valley Philharmonic and Greenwich Symphony.
+Raphel has appeared with most of the major American orchestras including Boston Symphony, Chicago Symphony, Cleveland Orchestra, Philadelphia Orchestra and New York Philharmonic.
+He has led Germany’s Bamberg Symphony in two recordings for Bavarian Broadcasting.
 He made his Los Angeles debut conducting at the gala opening of The Broad museum.
 A recording of Uri Caine’s Passion of Octavius Catto with Raphel conducting has garnered acclaim.

 A guest conductor at major music festivals, Raphel has led concerts at the Blossom Music Festival and Tanglewood Music Center.
-He has also appeared at the Mann Center, Grant Park Music Festival, National Orchestral Institute, Brevard Music Festival, and the Campos do Jordao Festival in Brazil.
+He has also appeared at the Mann Center, Grant Park Music Festival, Brevard Music Festival, and the Campos do Jordao Festival in Brazil.